 "Annexation Agreement" Will Cement City Guidance of Growth Beyond Lake of the Hills

-Land Near Starr Lake to Be Annexed of 20-Year Horizon, Developed to City Standards
+Land Near Starr Lake to Be Annexed in 20-Year Horizon, Developed to City Standards

 An unusual "annexation agreement" covering 932-acres of citrus groves owned by Sarasota-based Gardinier Florida Citrus and PCGP, LLC will be considered by the City Commission this week, yet another major block of land that is being brought under the control of city planners.
 The lands in question lie east of Scenic Highway and north of Masterpiece Road at Starr Lake.